Carpal tunnel syndrome—prevention and treatment. Carpal tunnel syndrome - causes and symptoms, treatment and prevention of carpal tunnel syndrome

 Causes of the disease

-• Discrepancy between the size of the canal and the size of its contents as a result of genetically inherited characteristics (square wrist, thick transverse ligament, narrower canal in women, etc.), or pathological proliferation bones of the hand and wrist (acromegaly);
+• Discrepancy between the size of the canal and the size of its contents as a result of genetically inherited characteristics (square wrist, thick transverse ligament, narrower canal in women, etc.), or pathological growth bones of the hand and wrist (acromegaly);

 • Tumor of the median nerve;